 In a follow-up analysis of a population-based case-control study of Non-Hodgkin Lymphoma (NHL) in Connecticut women, the researchers from the University of Chicago in the US evaluated the association of dietary nitrate and nitrite intake with survival of NHL patients.
 The study did not find any association between nitrate or nitrite intake and NHL patient survival.
 (Briseis Aschebrook-Kilfoy et al, Nutr Cancer., 2012)

-Studies associated with Diet and Risk of Non-Hodgkin Lymphoma
+Studies associated with Diet/Foods and Risk of Non-Hodgkin Lymphoma

 Association between Vegetables and Fruits Consumption and NHL